ekomi-ltd/plugin-plentymarkets-ekomifeedback/meta/documents/user_guide_en.md

     And then Click on Save button.

-6. Fetch The Latest Plugin Changes
+5. Fetch The Latest Plugin Changes

-7. Select Clients
+6. Go **Plugins » Content** and Select Clients for eKomiFeedback plugin
     - Click on Search icon
-    - Choose Client(s)
+    - Choose Clients

-8. Deploy EkomiFeedback Plugin In Productive It will take few minutes and then productive icon will turn to blue.
+7. Deploy EkomiFeedback Plugin In Productive It will take few minutes and then productive icon will turn to blue.

-9. Plugin Configuration

-* Go to EkomiFeedback » Configuration
+8. Go to **EkomiFeedback » Configuration**
       - Enable / Disable The Plugin
       - Insert your Interface Shop Id
       - Insert your Interface Shop Secret
       - Enable / Disable Product Reviews ( if enabled, product attributes will also be sent to eKomi i.e.  product id, name, image and URL )
       - Enable / Disable Group Reviews ( if enabled, Reviews of child/variants products will also be added  )
       - Select Mode. (for SMS, mobile number format should be according E164)
       - Insert Client Store Plenty IDs.
 Multiple comma separated Plenty ID can also be added.(optional)
       - Select Order Statuses on which you want to send information to eKomi.
-  - Client Store plenty IDs comma separated (optional) to activate to client stores /sub shops
       - Select Referrers Filter (out) to filter out the orders.
       - Insert Text when no reviews found.

       **Note:** Please make sure, The Shop Id and Secret is correct.
 In the case of invalid credentials the plugin will not work.

-10. Save the configuration form by clicking on Save Icon
+9. Save the configuration form by clicking on Save Icon

-11. Waite for 15 minutes
+10. Waite for 15 minutes

-12. Go Start » Plugins » Content
+11. Go **Plugins » Content**
        - Activate mini stars counter
          >Find **_Mini Stars Counter (EkomiFeedback)_**
             Select container where to display
             i.e Tick **_Single Item: Before price_**
       - Activate Reviews Container Tab
         >Find **Reviews Container Tab (EkomiFeedback)**<br>
             Select container **_Single Item: Add detail tabs_**
       - Activate Reviews Container
         >Find **Reviews Container (EkomiFeedback)**<br>
             Select container **_Single Item: Add content to detail tabs_**

 ## Provisioning the plugin
-- Go to Start » Plugins.
+- Go to **Plugins »**
 - In the row of your plugin, click on Select client.
 - Select your client and save it.
 - Activate the plugin in the Productive column.